Christmas and New Year Wishes: 10 Ideas for the Perfect Greetings

 #9 Merry Christmask! – Greetings for a Covid-19 Christmas

 Merry Christmask everyone!
 It’s been a year like no other, but… we’ve almost made it.
-2021 promises if nothing else to be a new year – and we wish you all the best for it!
+If nothing else, 2022 promises to be a new year – and we wish you all the best for it!
 Here’s hoping we get to see each other more next year, but until then, this card will have to do it for us.

 Have a wonderful Christmas and a very happy New Year from our family to yours!